ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 If 🦙 *[WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516)* 🦙 integration is enabled, creates karaoke file for *the song currently being played*.

+If lyrics (or lyriclessness) are pre-approved, creation is automatic.

 ### 🌟 cmk / cmkf / [create-missing-karaoke-files / create-the-missing-karaokes-here](../BAT-and-UTIL-files-1/create-the-missing-karaokes-here.bat):

-Create karaoke files for **all songs** *in the current folder* that do not have them
+Create karaoke files for **all songs** *in the current folder* that do not have them [TODO: add comment about what happens to songs with pre-approved lyrics]

 ### 🌟 ❗TODO❗ [get-karaoke-for-playlist.bat](../BAT-and-UTIL-files-1/get-karaoke-for-playlist.bat):

 Create karaoke files for **all songs** *in a playlist* that do not have them — Traverses a playlist, running ```create-SRT``` on every file in the playlist.
 (In random order, to prevent alphabetical bias.)
+[TODO: during batch transcription, a lyricless file won't have txt]

 ### 🌟 ❗TODO❗ create-karaoke-automatically-from-approved-lyrics.bat {folder to recurse through]:

 Create karaoke files for **all songs** in a *folder tree* that do not have them, as long as their lyric file has been previously approved.
 This is intended so one can spend 100% of time aligning/approving lyrics (i.e. with ```get-lyrics-for-playlist.bat```), then go to bed and run this to generate everything that has pre-approved lyrics, saving the karaoke generation for another time (like when you are asleep).
+[TODO: during batch transcription, a lyricless file won't have txt]